 Peter has a Ph.D. from the University of Sydney in monetary economics and the history of economic thought.
 This research surveyed the analytical role of an endogenously determined money supply in the history of economic thought, particularly focusing on the economics of Knut Wicksell, J.M.
 Keynes and Nicholas Kaldor.
-It also designed a macroeconomic model to provide a monetary explanation of long period employment.
-Peter has held academic appointments at the University of Sydney, the University of New South Wales and the University of Technology, Sydney.
-He has taught undergraduate courses in economic principles, monetary economics and financial markets, and postgraduate courses in corporate finance and banking.
-His principle research interests include the macroeconomic effects of financial and monetary institutional arrangements; the history of monetary economics; and the history of the Australian financial system.
-He has published papers on the history of monetary thought and is currently completeing a book on endogenous money macro models based on his Ph.D. research.
+It also incorporated endogenous money into a macroeconomic model to provide a monetary explanation of long period employment.
+This work was published in 2005 as Money and Employment by Edward Elgar.
+Peter's ongoing research interests include the development of Post-Keynesian macro models and their application to understanding financial crises and policy responses to such crises including macro-prudential policy.
+He also works on Australian monetary and banking history and has a strong interest in ethical perspectives on economics.
+Peter has held academic appointments at the University of Sydney and the University of New South Wales as well as at the University of Technology Sydney, and he has held visiting appointments at the University of Ottawa in Canada and the University of Massachusetts, Amherst, in the United States.
+He has taught courses in economic principles, intermediate and advanced macroeconomics, monetary economics, corporate finance and banking.
+He is also managing editor of the Australasian Journal of Economics Education.

 This paper uses a detailed macroeconomic model characterized by demand-led growth, Sraffian pricing, and the Kaldor-Pasinetti analysis of income distribution at the macrolevel to develop a framework for evaluation of the long-term implications of monetary policy.
 Focus is placed on the development of interest rate rules that ensure balanced long-run growth with either stable observable unemployment or zero or low underlying unemployment, and comparison is made between these rules and other Post Keynesian policy rules.
 Strong support is provided for the effectiveness of the Smithin rule, which fixes the real rate of interest although an alternative rationale for this rule is provided.